Fahari/Fahari/README.md

 ![9121535_18960](https://user-images.githubusercontent.com/45125575/194305800-2cb5c827-1df6-4bf8-9fd7-e675124539c6.jpg)

 #### Hi there 😀
 I am Kevin K, an enthusiast in everything code.
-A fullstack web developer with a tad-tiny bias in front-end development.
+A fullstack web engineer with a tad-tiny bias in front-end development.
 A mantra currently holding; "If it works, it must look good!"

 I love working with web frameworks and developing simple tools in my spare time.
 My go to starterkit being Sveltekit and Tailwind css.